brucehoult/fpga_ffz/README.md

 In theory you could cover 1024 inputs with 4 layers of 6-input LUTs, but presumably you want the output of the location of the first zero in binary, not some wacky form.
 It's only 5 layers with 4-input LUTs.

 The output of whether there is a zero of not is available in 5 LUT delays and the location of the first zero in 6 LUT delays.

+This code doesn't actually modify the zero to a one.
+I've assumed that you already have circuitry for modifying a bit by bit number.
+Adding it here would require essentially the same number of LUTs as a general facility.